kylethebaker/router-flux-tabs-poc/README.md

 You can run both of the apps included in this repo, changing the `tabBarPosition` in each to see how the `activeBackgroundColor` behaves.

+The only file changed from a default `react-native init` installation in the `App.js` which contains the demonstration.